rodv92/PLETSC/README.md

 It features compression for 4 and 5 word ngrams found in the first compression step stream.
 Ngrams of less than 4 words are deemed not interesting as the first pass will usually encode them on 3 bytes, the same sized as a compressed ngram.

-Compression and decompression require the primary dictionary to be available, and the secondary if the boolean SecondPass is set to true. (by default)
+Compression and decompression require the primary dictionary to be available, and the secondary if the boolean SecondPass is set to true, (by default).

 The algorithm is heavily commented in the code.